 The station on Año Nuevo Island was deactivated in 1948, replaced by a whistle buoy anchored about 1,600 yards south of the island.
 Frank Spenger bid $100,000 for the island at an auction in March 1958 with the intention of building a causeway to the island and converting the abandoned light station into a resort and commercial fishing base.
 The State of California, however, had first dibs on Año Nuevo Island, and it acquired the island in April 1958 for $51,094 and incorporated it into the newly acquired reserve on the adjacent mainland.
 The island had been offered to the state in 1956 for $18,000, roughly half of its estimated value, but after the state failed to finalize the purchase, the island went to auction.
 The success of the auction prompted the federal government to raise the state’s sale price to half of the winning bid plus the cost of the auction.

 Nature and vandalism quickly took their toll on the station’s buildings following abandonment of the island.
 In 1976, the state cut down the steel lighthouse as it was likely to collapse.
 The toppled tower remains on the island and can easily be viewed from the mainland.

-Año Nuevo Island and Point are part of a Wildlife Protection Area located in Año Nuevo State Reserve, which features a live SealCam on their website.
+Año Nuevo Island and Point are part of a Wildlife Protection Area located in Año Nuevo State Reserve.
 Modern visitors can experience the seals’ calls and grunts and strong odor that so bothered the keepers by taking a 1.7-mile hike from the parking area at the state park.
 The parks visitor’s center has a model of the island, showing how the station looked during its prime.